-1. //DD DD DSNAME=D99.GROUP.SIX,UNIT=2311,VOLUME=SER=111111, // DISP=(NEW,CATLG,DELETE),SPACE=(TRK,(5,1))
+1. //DD DD DSNAME=D99.GROUP.SIX,UNIT=2311,VOLUME=SER=111111, X // DISP=(NEW,CATLG,DELETE),SPACE=(TRK,(5,1))

 This DD statement defines a new data set and requests the system to create an index entry in the system catalog that points to this data set if the step terminates normally.
 It also requests the system to delete the data set, instead of cataloging it, if the step abnormally terminates.
-Because the data set's name is qualified, the IEHPROGM utility program must be used to create the indexes in the catalog for D99 and GROUP before you request the system to catalog the data set.
+The system will automatically create the indexes in the catalog for D99 and GROUP.